NeginAz/ECG_Heartbeat_Categorization/README.md

 - GMM.ipynb – Data augmentation using Gaussian Mixture Models with classification.
 - GAN.ipynb – Synthetic data generation with a GAN and classification.
 - Resample.ipynb – Resampling-based data augmentation with classification.
-- No_Augmentation.ipynb – Baseline classification model without augmentation.␣␣
+- No_Augmentation.ipynb – Baseline classification model without augmentation.

 [README](notebooks/NOTEBOOKS_README.md) has detailed explanations of the methodology and findings.

 ### data/ - Dataset, Models & Figures